Audubon Starts Season With Win

 Audubon would add another touchdown to their score- making the score Audubon 48, Southeast Warren 7 at the 8:05 mark in the third quarter- before some of the younger players got a chance to play in the last two quarters.
 Southeast Warren added two more touchdowns to their score- making the final Audubon 48, Southeast Warren 21.

-Audubon will take on Boyer Valley Friday night, and Birks said he and the team are in the same boat of not knowing what to expect as the team has a new coach and new quarterback.
+Audubon will take on Boyer Valley tonight and Birks said he and the team are in the same boat of not knowing what to expect as the team has a new coach and new quarterback.
 That game will be held in Audubon and start at 7 p.m.